MANUSCRIPTS

 A manuscript will be reviewed for possible publication with the understanding that it is being submitted to Arya Atherosclerosis journal alone at that point in time and has not been published anywhere, simultaneously submitted, or already accepted for publication elsewhere.
 The journal expects that authors would authorize one of them to correspond with the Journal for all matters related to the manuscript.
 All manuscripts received are duly acknowledged.
 On submission, editors review all submitted manuscripts initially for suitability for formal review.
 Manuscripts with insufficient originality, serious scientific or technical flaws particularly high rate of similarity with prior publications (plagiarism), or lack of a significant message are rejected before proceeding for formal peer-review.
 Manuscripts that are unlikely to be of interest to the Arya Atherosclerosis journal readers are also liable to be rejected at this stage itself.

 Manuscripts that are found suitable for publication in Arya Atherosclerosis journal are sent to two or more expert reviewers.
 During submission, the contributor is requested to provide names of two or three qualified reviewers who have had experience in the subject of the submitted manuscript, but this is not mandatory.
 The reviewers should not be affiliated with the same institutes as the contributor/s.
 However, the selection of these reviewers is at the sole discretion of the editor.
 The journal follows a double-blind review process, wherein the reviewers and authors are unaware of each other’s identity.
 Every manuscript is also assigned to a member of the editorial team, who based on the comments from the reviewers takes a final decision on the manuscript.
 The comments and suggestions (acceptance/ rejection/ amendments in manuscript) received from reviewers are conveyed to the corresponding author.
-If required, the author is requested to provide a point by point response to reviewers’ comments and submit a revised version of the manuscript.
+The author is requested to provide a point by point response to reviewers’ comments and submit a revised version of the manuscript.
 This process is repeated till reviewers and editors are satisfied with the manuscript.

 Publication fee will received after completed review via https://researchold.mui.ac.ir/journal-payments.
 The desired cost is calculated based on the “The publication fees of ARYA Atherosclerosis Journal” table.